jkoppel/mandate/README.md

     runExternalComputation func state [GStar  _] = return $ emptyConf ValStar

-### Using the generated CFG generators

-Pre-generated code for the expression-level CFG-generators is already included, in `app/Languages/Imp/CfgGen.hs`, `app/Languages/MITScript/CfgGen.hs`, and `app/Languages/Tiger/CfgGen.hs`.
-Each file defines a `makeExpCfg` function, and is commented with the command that generated the code.

-Example session:

-    > :script ghci-scripts/run-tiger
-    > import Languages.Tiger.CfgGen
-    > t <- parse "Tiger/testcases/queens.tig"
-    > showGraph (makeExpCfg t)

-### Running a static analysis

-For the constant propagation analysis (instructions shown for Tiger; trivial tweak for other languages):

-    > :script ghci-scripts/run-tiger
-    > import Main
-    > t <- parse "Tiger/testcases/queens.tig"
-    > analyzeConstPropTiger t

-To run the paren-balancing analysis on the example from the paper in the intro:

-    > :script ghci-scripts/run-imp
-    > import Languages.Imp.Analysis
-    > analyzeParenBalance "b" termBalanceParens

 ### Advanced usages

 Here we give cursory instructions for some other things a user may wish to do, discussed less in the paper:

 Executing a term using the PAM or AM rules: Use the functions `pamEvaluationSequence`, `amEvaluationSequence`, and their variants, defined in `Semantics.AbstractMachine` and `Semantics.Pam`.

+To run the paren-balancing analysis on the example from the paper in the intro:

+    > :l Languages.Imp.Analyze
+    > :set -XOverloadedStrings
+    > import Languages.Imp.Imp
+    > analyzeParenBalance "b" termBalanceParens

 # Viewing generated graphs